Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

-This letter is to put you, COMPANY, your employees, and your shareholders on formal notice that you must now start winding down said activities.
+This letter is to put you, COMPANY, your employees, and your shareholders on formal notice that you must now start winding down said activities or compensate their disastrous effects.

 Given the well-known urgency of the situation, said wind-down is to commence with immediate effect and to be finished by the year